cver6/CDM-Net/README.md

 # CDM-Net : A Framework for Cross-View Geo-localization with Multimodal Data

-This is official implements for :
+This is official implements for doi：

 ## Install 🛠️